RoyalNordics/EGO/internal-tools/2d-to-3d-converter/assets/README.md

    - Circle elements
    - data-attachment-point attributes

-Sample SVG patterns will be added to this directory as they are created.
+Sample SVG patterns will be added to the `samples/` directory as they are created.

 ## Document Maintenance

-**Version**: 1.0.0
+**Version**: 1.1.0
 **Last Updated**: March 26, 2025
 **Update Frequency**: As needed